-Promotions committee membership will be determined in the following manner.
+School and College promotions committee membership will be determined in the following manner.

 - Members should be selected according to procedures approved by the faculties of the respective schools and colleges.
 It is recommended that about one-third of the membership of any committee be carried over to the next year for continuity.